LangStream/langstream/examples/applications/astradb-sink/README.md

 );
 ```

-This is handled by the 'cassandra-table' and the 'cassandra-keyspace' assets in the pipeline.yaml file.
+This is handled by the 'cassandra-table' assets in the pipeline.yaml file.

 ## Configure the pipeline